The Blonde from Singapore

 The Blonde from Singapore (also released as Hot Pearls) is a 1941 American adventure film directed by Edward Dmytryk and starring Florence Rice, Leif Erickson and Gordon Jones.
 It was produced and distributed by Columbia Pictures.

+Plot

+A former commercial airline pilot and his mechanic embark on a pearl diving ship.
+They leave the ship when they realise their activities are illegal.
+On the road to Singapore they meet an actress, who pretends she's an orphan; they pity her and take her to Rang Sang.